JOP - Java Optimized Processor

 1.2 Getting Started

-This sections shows a quick step-by-step build of JOP for the Cyclone target in the minimal configuration.
+This section shows a quick step-by-step build of JOP for the Cyclone target in the minimal configuration.
 All directory paths are given relative to the JOP root directory jop.
 The build process is explained in more detail in one of the following sections.

 1.2.1 Download the Source